arachne-threat-intel/spindle/README.md

 If you want to have a name assigned to a new CTA or add to the information around an existing CTA, open an issue on this GitHub repository.

 For new CTAs, outline the research you have done to establish the CTA and that the CTA does not already have a name.
 This research to establish a CTA can vary, be it primary research or simply public reports about a campaign that is not attributed to a known CTA.
-This will be reviewed by Arachne Digital staff and if approved, an entry will be added to the Rosetta Stone.
+This will be reviewed by Arachne Digital staff and if approved, an entry will be added to Spindle.

-For existing CTAs, outline the information you would like to include in the Rosetta Stone, and please link back to online sources.
+For existing CTAs, outline the information you would like to include in Spindle, and please link back to online sources.
 If you have performed original research, publish a blog post and link to that.
-This will be reviewed by Arachne Digital staff and if approved, an entry will be added to the Rosetta Stone.
+This will be reviewed by Arachne Digital staff and if approved, an entry will be added to Spindle.

 ## What?
 Another naming convention in CTI?